-At the mediate pricing category, tents are often made of canvas or high-quality nylon.
-These materials can hold up very well, making it ideal for camping purposes.
+In the mediate pricing category, tents are often made of canvas or high-quality nylon.
+These materials can hold up very well, making them ideal for camping purposes.

 With proper use and under frequent maintenance, the kind of tents can work for 150 nights per year and for 5 years.